DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 poor is converted into new financial global flows.[^16] Roy explains:

 > On Kiva.org […] users can integrate such conscientious practices with
 > the techno-social rhythms of their daily lives.
-Kiva "lets you browse
+Kiva “lets you browse
-> loans on Facebook, and show off your loans in your Facebook page."
+> loans on Facebook, and show off your loans in your Facebook page.”
-> There is Kiva for the iPhone, which "lets you get your Kiva fix from
+> There is Kiva for the iPhone, which “lets you get your Kiva fix from
-> anywhere you bring your phone," and Kiva Tweets, which "automatically
+> anywhere you bring your phone,” and Kiva Tweets, which “automatically
-> posts new loans to your Twitter account daily or weekly."[^17]
+> posts new loans to your Twitter account daily or weekly.”[^17]

 Through Kiva and similar platforms, the ethical economy meets the reputation economy.
 With every ‘like’, the privileged are empowered to